Jake Heggie: Early career

 In the fall of 1994, Heggie began a friendship with mezzo-soprano Frederica von Stade when she starred in the world premiere of Conrad Susa's The Dangerous Liaisons.
 On opening night, he decided to give her Three Folk Songs as a gift, and when Heggie visited von Stade during intermission, she was playing the arrangements at the piano.
 She became an enthusiastic champion of his work and suggested that they begin performing together in recital.
 In 1995, with von Stade's encouragement, Heggie entered the Schirmer American Art Song Competition and won with "If you were coming in the fall..." (text by Emily Dickinson).

 Lotfi Mansouri, then the General Director of San Francisco Opera, asked Heggie at a cocktail party if he had ever thought about writing an opera.
 The next day he called Heggie into his office.

 "I really thought it was going to be about a new press release so I brought my notepad," Heggie told the Nob Hill Gazette in a 2013 interview. "[Mansouri] said, 'We have an opening in the 2000 season, and I am going to send you to New York to talk to Terrence McNally because we've wanted to work with him, and I think you two would really hit it off and could come up with something amazing.'
 Everyone was stunned, but no one more than I – that he was offering a guy on his PR staff the chance to write a full-length opera, when he could have his choice of any composer on the planet."

 At the close of the 1997 season, Heggie resigned from his position as the Public Relations Associate, and Mansouri named him the CHASE Composer-in-Residence for San Francisco Opera, a two-year position created especially for him so that he could write Dead Man Walking.
 The creation of Dead Man Walking would launch Heggie's international career as an opera composer.

 Career

 Operas

 Heggie is most known for his contributions to the American operatic repertoire.
-Hailed by the Associated Press as "one of the pre-eminent contemporary opera composers," his operas have entered the standard repertory with the likes of American composers Carlisle Floyd, Gian Carlo Menotti, and Douglas Moore, as well as with those of his contemporaries.
+Hailed by the Associated Press as "one of the pre-eminent contemporary opera composers," he has seen his operas enter the standard repertory with the likes of those of such American composers as Carlisle Floyd, Gian Carlo Menotti, and Douglas Moore, as well as with those of his contemporaries.
 Heggie describes himself as a theatre composer who is concerned with "serving [the] drama" and "exploring character."